 While the following guidelines are intended specifically for writing personal statements for medical residency and medical fellowship in the U.S., these same concepts apply to personal statements for all other programs as well.

-Got a goal to achieve?
+Got a dream to achieve?

 How to Start Your Personal Statement to Get Your Reader’s Attention